yttrian/glyph.kt/docs/data.rst

 Within the Discord client, Glyph provides means for managing your data usage with :code:`/compliance`.

 In order to use the natural language processing features of Glyph, you must explicitly opt-in to allow your message content to be sent to Dialogflow for processing.
-Read more below under _`message contents`.
+Read more below under :ref:`message contents`.

 Data We Collect
 ---------------